ALTRAVIA

 SERVICES

-Each STAGE of AltraVia, except the penultimate, ends in a town where all essential services (pharmacy, stores, bars and/or restaurants) are present.
+Each AltraVia STAGE, except the penultimate one, ends in a town where all essential services (pharmacy, stores, bars and/or restaurants) are present.

 ACCESSIBILITY